 Makes approximately 15 nests

-70g puffed brown rice (you can find this in most health food stores and online)
+70g puffed brown rice or quinoa pops (you can find these in most health food stores and online)

 200g dark chocolate ( I used Doisy and Dam Coconut and Lucuma dark chocolate)